Click on a link in our activities table below or scroll down to find an activity of interest

 And .... if you tie your own flies .... check out our Fly of the Month Archive where you might find a new fly pattern you'd like to learn!

 Free Fly Casting Lessons

 Every Sunday SDFF offers a free flycasting clinic at Lake Murray.
-The clinic begins promptly at 9AM and goes 'til noon.
+The clinic begins promptly at 9AM.
 Plan to arrive a little early so you won't miss the beginning of the clinic.
 You can use your own equipment or borrow club equipment from one of the certified instructors.
 SDFF is very proud that it is one of the few clubs in the country that offers this service free to the general public.

 To get to the clinic, exit I-8 at Lake Murray Blvd and drive northest to Kiowa drive where you turn north.
 A little ways up Kiowa is the entrance to the Lake Murray road/parking system.
 Stay on the main road around the 1st little bay (see map) which will take you to the main parking lot.
 Find your way to the northerly side of the parking lot and locate the little covered patio area where the clinic meets.

 SDFF plans both long distance and local trips for our members.
 Past club sponsored trips include 3-day trips to the Eastern Sierra and longer jaunts to places like the Flaming Gorge of the Green River and similar western "blue ribbon" fisheries.
 For more information, contact the club's travel coordinator.